18F/health-tracking-course/collections/_admin/careandfeeding.md

 title: Care and feeding
 ---

-This document shows how to maintain the State Officer, M.D.
-(SOMD) site.
+This document shows how to maintain the {{site.long}} ({{site.short}}) site.
 Listed below details how to manage site elements for future content addition, maintenance, editing.

 {% include toc.html %}